electron/electron/docs/api/process.md

 * `doesZapGarbage` Boolean

 Returns an object with V8 heap statistics.
 Note that all statistics are reported in Kilobytes.

+### `process.getProcessMemoryInfo()`

+Returns `Object`:

+* `residentSet` Integer _Linux_ and _Windows_ - The amount of memory
+currently pinned to actual physical RAM in Kilobytes.
+* `private` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content in Kilobytes.
+* `shared` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself in Kilobytes.

+Returns an object giving memory usage statistics about the current process.
+Note that all statistics are reported in Kilobytes.
+This api should be called after app ready.

+Chromium does not provide `residentSet` value for macOS.
+This is because macOS performs in-memory compression of pages that haven't been recently used.
+As a result the resident set size value is not what one would expect. `private` memory is more representative of the actual pre-compression memory usage of the process on macOS.

 ### `process.getSystemMemoryInfo()`